growingpenguin/growingpenguin.github.io/_posts/2024-01-25-Recommendation_System3.md

 -Guess the ratings in the ratings matrix might be <br/>
 Want to guess what you might rate a movie you haven't seen yet <br/>
 ![Recommendation_System26](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/21b926fe-75a1-4d43-9741-903378efe3cf) <br/>
+Regression problem, to predict a real value variable <br/>